Porter Wagoner: Later work

-Wagoner brought James Brown to the Grand Ole Opry, produced a rhythm & blues album for Joe Simon, and appeared in the Clint Eastwood film Honkytonk Man.
-During the mid 1980s, Wagoner formed an all-girl group, The Right Combination, named after one of his hit records with Parton, and toured with them for several years.
+Wagoner brought James Brown to the Grand Ole Opry, produced a rhythm and blues album for Joe Simon, and appeared in the Clint Eastwood film Honkytonk Man.
+During the mid 1980s, Wagoner formed an all-girl group, the Right Combination, named after one of his hit records with Parton, and toured with them for several years.
 He also hosted Opry Backstage during the 1990s on The Nashville Network.
 Though Parton's departure was difficult for both, the two reconciled in the late 1980s and appeared together a number of times in the following years.
 Parton inducted Wagoner into the Country Music Hall of Fame in 2002.

 Wagoner made a guest appearance on the HBO comedy series Da Ali G Show in 2004, its second season, interviewed by Borat Sagdiyev.

 Wagoner was honored on August 12, 2007, his 80th birthday, at the Grand Ole Opry for his 50 years of membership.
-It was telecast on GAC's Grand Ole Opry Live that day with artists including Parton, Marty Stuart and Patty Loveless.
+It was telecast on GAC's Grand Ole Opry Live that day, with artists including Parton, Marty Stuart, and Patty Loveless.
 Grand Ole Opry Live host Nan Kelley was part of the birthday celebration.

 On June 5, 2007, Wagoner released his final album, called Wagonmaster.
 Produced by Stuart for the Anti- label, the album received the best reviews of Wagoner's career and briefly appeared on the country chart.
 A music video was also produced of one of the tracks, a cover of Johnny Cash's "Committed to Parkview".
 He toured during the summer of 2007 to promote the album, including a late-July appearance on Late Show with David Letterman.
-One of these performances was to open for the rock group The White Stripes at a sold-out concert at Madison Square Garden in New York City.
+One of these performances was to open for the rock group the White Stripes at a sold-out concert at Madison Square Garden in New York City.

-Personal life
+Personal life and death

-Wagoner was married twice, to Velma Johnson for less than a year in 1943, and Ruth Olive Williams from 1946 to 1986, though they separated 20 years before the divorce.
-He was survived by his three children, Richard, Denise and Debra.
+Wagoner was married twice, to Velma Johnson for less than a year in 1943 and to Ruth Olive Williams from 1946 to 1986, though they separated 20 years before the divorce.
+He fathered three children, Richard, Denise, and Debra.

 Wagoner died from lung cancer in Nashville on October 28, 2007, with his family and Dolly Parton at his side.
-Wagoner's funeral was held November 1, 2007, at the Grand Ole Opry House.
-He is buried at Woodlawn Memorial Park Cemetery in Nashville.
+His funeral was held November 1, 2007, at the Grand Ole Opry House.
+He is buried at Woodlawn Memorial Park in Nashville.

 Legacy

 Dolly Parton performed a concert at her theme park Dollywood in Wagoner's memory after his death.

-Porter Wagoner Boulevard in his native West Plains, Missouri, is named in his honor.
+Porter Wagoner Boulevard, a road in his native West Plains, Missouri, is named in his honor.

 In 2013, the television show Drunk History presented a brief summary of Wagoner's relationship with Parton.

-Dan Cooper at AllMusic noted, "As for his music, after signing with RCA in 1952 he produced a wealth of superb hard country, and just as much of the most wretchedly oversentimentalized tripe you'll ever want to hear.
+Dan Cooper at AllMusic noted, "As for his music, after signing with RCA in 1952, he produced a wealth of superb hard country, and just as much of the most wretchedly oversentimentalized tripe you'll ever want to hear.
 The latter, of course, is half the reason he's loved".